< Worship Genesis Exodus Judges >

-The Chosen is NOT the Bible nor does it seek to be or replace reading and studying the Bible.
-The Chosen is based on the Gospels; some locations and timelines have been combined or condensed.
-Back stories and characters or dialogue have been added.
-However, all biblical and historical content and artistic imagination, they say, is intended to uplift Scripture.
-This study will compare the adaptation with Scripture.
+The Chosen is based on the true accounts of the gospels books found in Scripture.
+Some locations and timelines have been combined or condensed.
+Back stories and some characters and dialogue have been fictionalized.
+This use of artistic license is intended to uplift Scripture.
+This study compares the adaptation with Scripture.

 Tom Cox.